Beth Osborne, M.Ed., BSW

 Beverly Thomas, Positive Behavior Support Specialist

-Brandon Taylor, M.Ed., LPCC
+Brandon Taylor, M.Ed., LPCC-S

 Brandon is a Licensed Professional Clinical Counselor who completed his education at Lindsey Wilson College in 2017.
 Brandon received a Master of Education in Counseling and Human Development.
 Brandon believes that therapy isn’t necessarily something a person “needs” but more so a tool that one can use for progress and self-improvement.
-Brandon shares he thinks that clients can utilize the tool for improved awareness, greater perspective, and unlocking their potential.
+Brandon shares that clients can utilize the tool for improved awareness, greater perspective, and unlocking their potential.
 As many counselors believe and practice, Brandon shares he also embraces empathy and compassion in his approach to therapy as they are prerequisites to progress.
 Brandon has primarily worked with kids as a counselor but is looking to help more adults as he continues to grow in life.
 Outside of therapy, Brandon has a variety of interests from sports and gaming, to music and anime, and of course spending time with his lovely Wife, their daughter, and awesome dogs.

 Brianna Taylor, M.Ed., LPCC-S